System Design Space

 Complexity = Σ (cₚ × tₚ)

-where c is the complexity of the component, t is the time it takes to work with it
+where c is the complexity of a component and t is the time it takes to work with it.

 Detailed review